VHDPlus/vhdplus-website/docs/components/motor.md

 ## Motor Overview
 ![Motor Overview](/img/extensions/dcmotor/Top_labled.png)

-The VHDPlus Motor Extension features two DRV8871DDAR motor drivers, that can operate from 6.5-45V and deliver a maximum of 3A.
+The Motor Extension features two DRV8871DDAR motor drivers, that can operate from 6.5-45V and deliver a maximum of 3A.
 To connect the power supply, just push the cables in the terminal block on the top.
 To disconnect them, push a small screw driver in the hole on the top.

 To enable a motor, set one output pin high and the other low.
 For example set O1.1 '1' and O1.2 '0' to drive forward and O1.1 '0' and O1.2 '1' to drive backward.
 By using PWM, you can also control the speed.